kamranbekirovyz/versionarte/firebase_remote_config_setup.md

 ## 🚜 Firebase Remote Config setup guide

-To use the `RemoteConfigVersionarteProvider`, you don't need to manually add `firebase_remote_config` to your `pubspec.yaml` file as it's already included as a dependency of `versionarte` package.
+To use the `RemoteConfigVersionarteProvider`, you don't need to add `firebase_remote_config` to your project's `pubspec.yaml` as it's already included as a dependency of `versionarte` package.

-However, you need to add a new parameter to your Firebase Remote Config to contain the versioning information for your app.
+However, you need to add a new parameter to your Firebase Remote Config porject to contain the relevant information for your app.
 Here are the steps to follow:

 ### Step 1: Open Remote Config dashboard
 Go to <a href="https://console.firebase.google.com/">Firebase Console</a> website and select your project.
 Then, click on the `Remote Config` button.